Warriors’ golden start has not only been driven by Steph Curry

 It all starts with Curry, who is not only one of the most dangerous scorers in the league right now, but also one of the best playmakers.
 He has always had a great sense of the game and a knack for organizing his teammates, but at 33, he could have his best season as a passer.

 Consider that of the 45 NBA quarterbacks who have created at least 100 assist opportunities this season, no quarterback has created more efficient opportunities than Curry.
 The Warriors are averaging a ridiculous 1.34 points per shot these times.
-Curry’s assists have also enhanced many of the position players’ scoring abilities well, and players such as Draymond Green, Nemanja Bjelica, Otto Porter Jr. and Gary Payton II possess higher effective field goal percentage than Curry. .
+Curry’s assists have also enhanced many of the good scoring abilities of position players, and players such as Draymond Green, Nemanja Bjelica, Otto Porter Jr. and Gary Payton II possess higher effective field goal percentage than Curry. .

 Right now, the Warriors’ starting five, which consists of Curry, Green, Andrew Wiggins, Kevon Looney and Jordan Poole, is racking up 115.8 points per 100 possessions, which is elite, but again, it should only improve when Thompson returns. to action.
 Thompson has a 41.9% 3-point shooting percentage, second only to Curry among players who attempt at least five 3-pointers per game.

 But while we’ve all come to expect stunning numbers from the Warriors’ offense, the team is scarier when Green and his defense play well, and that’s exactly what is happening again this year.
-In two of their three title runs, the Warriors also possessed a top-three defense, and if current trends continue, they could maintain that feat this season.
+In two of their three paths to the title, the Warriors also possessed a top-three defense, and if current trends continue, they could maintain that feat this season.
 If they do, they are a major threat to pick up another Larry O’Brien.
 It’s that simple.

 Green is the undisputed leader of the Warriors’ fierce defense, which is forcing opponents to take the hardest second shots in the league, as measured by Second Spectrum shooting quality.